eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 ## Reference Types

 There are two reference types: immutable references and mutable references.
-Both reference types have two type parameters: the type of the thing they point to, and the _region_ the reference is in.
-A region is like a type tag that is used by the compiler to preserve the linearity guarantees.
+Both reference types have two generic type parameters: the type of the thing they point to, and the _region_ the reference is in.
+A region is like a type tag that is used by the compiler to ensure references do not outlive the thing they point to.

 The syntax is: `&[T, R]` is an immutable reference to a type `T` in the region `R`, and `&![T, R]` is the mutable reference analogue.